-"I think the Land Office describes the duties of the Land Commissioner pretty well," says the Texas Public Policy Foundation's Bill Peacock.
+"I think the [The Texas General] Land Office describes the duties of the land commissioner pretty well," says Bill Peacock, vice president of research at the Texas Public Policy Foundation.
 "It's basically to take care of the public lands of the state of Texas that don't belong to a specific agency or universities or things like that."

-"The primary function of the Land Commissioner and Land Office is to manage those lands to bring in revenue for the permanent school fund," Peacock says.
-"And that in turn puts money into the available school fund which is used to help support public education – particularly in support of purchasing text books for students."
+"The primary function of the land commissioner and Land Office is to manage those lands to bring in revenue for the permanent school fund," Peacock said.
+"And that in turn puts money into the available school fund which is used to help support public education – particularly in support of purchasing textbooks for students."

-That's right – the Texas Land Commissioner’s job is to help fund public education.
-In fact, the $29 billion Permanent School Fund does more to fund public schools in Texas than the Texas lottery.
+That's right: The Texas land commissioner’s job is to help fund public education.
+In fact, the $37.3 billion Permanent School Fund gives more money to public schools in Texas than the Texas Lottery.

-But land revenues also help fund the other land office priorities, which range from watching over Texas' enormous coastlines to funding programs for state's military veterans.
+But land revenues also help pay for other land office priorities, which range from watching over Texas' enormous coastlines to funding programs for the state's military veterans.

-Here's a video on the functions of the Land Office, cartooned by KUT's Mike Lee:
+Here's a quick cartoon explainer of the Land Commissioner's office, from KUT's Mike Lee: